Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 - Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.

-- Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.
+- The Suns are the sixth-best defensive squad in the NBA, allowing 111.6 points per game.

-- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.
+- The Suns are the 11th-ranked squad in the league, giving up 42.9 rebounds per game.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- Conceding 23.4 assists per game, the Suns are the third-ranked team in the league.

-- In terms of 3-pointers, the Suns are ranked third in the NBA, allowing 11.4 makes per game.
+- Conceding 11.4 made 3-pointers per game, the Suns are the third-ranked team in the NBA.

 Michael Porter Jr. vs. the Suns